The Ten Commandments

 God values his reputation.
 He does not want us to dishonor his name, whether out of pride, ignorance, or unrighteousness.

-He despises those who attribute his good works to Satan or other sources.
-He forbids the use of his name to sow hatred or advance evil.
+He despises those who ascribe his good works to Satan or other sources.
+He forbids the use of his name to sow hatred or to advance evil.

-God condemns the rank hypocrisy of those who purport to represent him.
-He deplores those who distort or dilute his salvation message for personal gain or glory.
+God condemns the rank hypocrisy of those who claim to represent him.
+He deplores those who distort or dilute his message of salvation for personal gain or glory.

-God detests those who exploit their status as reborn believers to trick others into making dubious investments or buying worthless merchandise.
+God detests those who exploit their status as spiritually reborn believers to deceive others into making dubious investments or buying worthless merchandise.

-God disapproves when self-righteous believers smugly proclaim that a natural disaster or a disease is his punishment for the sinfulness of others.
+God disapproves when self-righteous believers smugly proclaim that natural disasters or diseases are his punishment for the sinfulness of those affected.

 The flippant and profane use of God’s name displeases him.

-Individuals and societies that heed their impact on God’s reputation are likelier to do good things that benefit others and thus glorify him.
+Individuals and societies that heed their impact on God’s reputation are more likely to do good things that benefit others and thus glorify him.

-Conversely, they are less likely to do selfish, immoral, or hateful things that harm others and thereby discredit him.
+Conversely, they are less likely to engage in selfish, immoral, or hateful acts that harm others and thereby discredit him.

 Remember the Sabbath day by keeping it holy.
 Six days you shall labor and do all your work, but the seventh day is a sabbath to the Lord your God.
 On it you shall not do any work, neither you, nor your son or daughter, nor your male or female servant, nor your animals, nor any foreigner residing in your towns.
 For in six days the Lord made the heavens and the earth, the sea, and all that is in them, but he rested on the seventh day.
 Therefore the Lord blessed the Sabbath day and made it holy.

-God cherishes our will so much that he institutionalized a day for us to attend to our personal interests.
+God cherishes our free will so much that he has institutionalized a day for us to attend to our personal interests.

-He intends us to use our free day to relax, worship him, bond with our families, attend to our hobbies, and have fun with our friends.
-These activities refresh us and build stable societies.
+He intends for us to use the day to relax, worship him, bond with our families, pursue our hobbies, and have fun with our friends.
+These activities refresh us and stabilize societies.

-As we enjoy our day of rest, God wants us to remember it was all his idea.
-We have the day off because he rested on the seventh day of creation, not because society thinks a short work week is a lovely tradition.
+As we enjoy our day of rest, God wants us to remember that it was his idea all along.
+We have the day off because he rested on the seventh day of creation, not because society considers a short workweek a lovely tradition.

-- God gave everyone the same day of rest at every level of society.
-He effectively declared we all have equal worth, regardless of our worldly status.
+• God granted the same day of rest to everyone, regardless of social status.
+He declared that we all have equal worth, regardless of our worldly status.
 Individual dignity is thus a divine absolute, uniformly ascribed to every person by God, not a human construct, subjectively bestowed on favored individuals, groups, or classes by societies and governments.

-- God esteems women and children.
+• God esteems women and children.
 He considers them first-class citizens on par with adult men.
-He gave them equal rights to enjoy the same day of rest.
+He gave them equal rights to the same day of rest.

-- God values workplace fairness.
-He wants employers to treat their employees—servants, in this context—with the same dignity as they extend to themselves.
+• God values workplace fairness.
+He wants employers to treat their employees—servants, in this context—with the same dignity they extend to themselves.

 What about the servant reference in this commandment?
 Does God endorse slavery?